CLEP / Biology

 Question 6: When glucose molecules are metabolized in an aerobic cell, the energy is used to produce ATP in a series of biochemical steps.
 Place these events in the correct sequence

-1. IV, III, I, II, V
+1. IV, I, III, II, V

 3. II, I, III, IV, V

-4. II, III, I, V, IV
+4. IV, III, I, II, V

 I. Pyruvate is converted to Acetyl Coenzyme A